By Howie Zisser

 One of the challenges of Facebook Live is how to actually gain a following.
 Unless you already have a huge brand, it’s unlikely that just popping up on Facebook Live will drive a sizable audience.

-So use some Facebook Video strategy.
+So use some Facebook video marketing strategy.
 Make sure people know when you’ll be live and what they’ll be receiving in exchange for their attention.

 Additionally, if you do happen to have a large Facebook following, you’ve probably noticed a decrease in organic reach on your video posts.